The AI-Ready Non-Profit Back Office · Part 02

 What we're building, what the field is teaching us, what's working.
 Written from inside the work.

-By subscribing you join the PF TECH mailing list to receive Mission Multiplied posts and occasional related PF TECH updates.
+By subscribing you join the PF TECH mailing list to receive Mission Multiplied posts.
 Monthly cadence.
 Unsubscribe anytime from any email.
-See our privacy policy at purposeforwardtech.com/privacy for how we handle your data.
+See our privacy policy at read.purposeforwardtech.com/privacy for how we handle your data.

-Organizations that engage with AI thoughtfully — with a sovereignty lens, a clear policy, and an understanding of where their data goes — are not less competitive than those who adopt everything uncritically.
+Organisations that engage with AI thoughtfully — with a sovereignty lens, a clear policy, and an understanding of where their data goes — are not less competitive than those who adopt everything uncritically.
 They are more resilient.
 And the ones who freeze entirely gain nothing from either approach.

 Build your AI governance framework

 The AI & Data Governance Advisory is a standing retainer that equips non-profit leadership teams and boards to engage with AI thoughtfully, safely, and in compliance with PIPEDA and provincial privacy frameworks.
-We work with your board, your leadership team, and a designated internal AI adoption lead to build the frameworks your organization needs — collectively, not for you.
+We work with your board, your leadership team, and a designated internal AI adoption lead to build the frameworks your organisation needs — collectively, not for you.

 How did this land?